anihalaney/rwa-trivia/new-proejct-env-setup.md

-9) add icons in folders for App_Resources put Drawable screen and logo, icon specific for platform under projects-assets folder platform-wise follow the same structure as used in project-assets
+9) add icons in folders for App_Resources put Drawable screen and logo, icon specific for platform under projects-assets folder platform wise follow the same structure as used in project-assets